 The Duke Travel Registry is considered confidential and can only be accessed by GATS and Corporate Risk Management.
 Traveler’s information will only be used to provide assistance or verification of travel in the event of an emergency, illness or accident and in the application of the Duke Travel Policy.

 The Duke Travel Registry does not have, nor does it add, a requirement for central travel approval.
 The Travel Registry is also not the approval method for waivers to restricted destinations.
 Authorization for travel is granted for students by the unit or person providing Duke Support for the travel.
 For faculty and staff approval occurs within their school, department or unit.
 Leadership within schools, departments and units have the discretion to require their employees to obtain pre-approval for travel.

 Any contact during travel will be based on emergency events in or near where they are located (identified through the registry).
 A benefit to registering travel is that Duke travelers will receive assistance when needed, but will also receive contact information and resources that can be used in the event of an emergency while abroad, whether personal or public emergency.
 Remember: we can't find you if you don't enter your destination.
 So, please take a moment to register all side or weekend trips you might take in addition to visiting your primary destination.

 Travelers must register prior to departure from the United States and you are encouraged to do so as soon as your plans are finalized.
 While individual Duke schools, departments and units may set their own deadlines for registration, the Travel Registry does not itself impose a deadline.
 However, it will benefit travelers to register at least a few weeks prior to departure so the traveler can take full advantage of the many pre-travel resources provided by Duke.
 When entering travel plans from abroad (e.g., weekend excursions away your primary destination), it is recommended you enter those plans as soon as they are known.
 You do not need to add them to your original registration, simply add them as new trips.

 The two main goals of the policy are to (1) provide pre-departure assistance and information to Duke travelers; and (2) to know where students, faculty, and staff are located around the globe in the event of an emergency so that the University can more effectively provide support and coordinate assistance.

 The University will use the tools available to it to assist travelers in all emergency situations.
 The most powerful tool available to travelers is Duke’s partnership with International SOS (ISOS), which provides travelers the highest possible level of travel, medical and security advice and services.
 Additional information on ISOS can be found at http://finance.duke.edu/insurance/travel/sos.php.
-Visit the Duke-ISOS portal online at https://www.internationalsos.com/MasterPortal/default.aspx?membnum=11BSGC000072 to read important information about your destination and sign up for travel alerts.
+Visit the Duke-ISOS portal online at https://www.internationalsos.com/MasterPortal/default.aspx?membnum=11BSGC000072 to read important information about your destination and sign up for email alerts on your destination.

 Yes, all students, regardless of origin, traveling with Duke Support are required to satisfy the student requirements detailed in the policy.
 All students, including International students, traveling abroad for personal reasons are not subject to this policy nor should they register personal travel.

 The University regulates student travel to locations that may pose a specific health, safety, or security concern.
 The goal of regulating student travel to such locations is to assure preparation and risk mitigation approaches that are intended to minimize health and safety risks of students traveling globally.
-A country’s place on the RRL is decided by the Provost with an assessment from the Global Travel Advisory Committee (GTAC) and when it comes to petitions, the Provost will also make a final decision regarding travel approval after receiving the recommendation of GTAC.
+A country’s or region's placement on the RRL is decided by the Provost with an assessment from the Global Travel Advisory Committee (GTAC) and when it comes to petitions, the Provost will also make a final decision regarding travel approval after receiving the recommendation of GTAC.
 All decisions by the Provost regarding petitions for waivers are final.